Tone woods for electric guitars

 Swamp Ash

-Botanical name: Fraxinus pennsylvanica is a particular type of ash tree whose root systems are under water, with its above water equivalents being Northern Ash, Green Ash or Red Ash.
+Botanical name: Fraxinus pennsylvanica is a particular type of ash tree whose root systems are under water, with its above water equivalent being Green Ash.
 It is used as a body wood by many American guitar manufacturers.
 It is mostly obtained from the Southern parts of the United States.
-It is very light and attractive and is a popular choice for natural finish instruments.
+It is very light and highly figured.
+It is a popular choice for natural finish instruments.

 Tonal properties: The swamp-ash sound is twangy, airy, and sweet.
 It gives firm lows, pleasant highs, and a snarly midrange, and good sustain.